jeffrlaw/ginger-and-beard/README.md

 # What's this?

-This is where Ginger &amp Beard's website will be built.
+This is where Ginger & Beard's website will be built.